Linguamatics NLP platform supports medical research and patient care delivery

 Using Linguamatics, instead of residents having to review at 5,700 charts, they were able to reduce manual review to only 1,150 (1 in 6 charts) - a manual chart review reduction of over 80%, a huge saving of time and related costs for the Drexel team.
 A complete analysis of the information within the EHR also allows for far more accurate decisions.

-Linguamatics also provided on-site training to the Drexel University team which cut down the learning curve brought by any introduction to a new technology.
-Additionally, as Niemczura stated in his interview, by using Linguamatics NLP, Drexel are improving accuracy in a far more efficient way - looking at patient trials on the research slide; and on the clinical side- delivering better quality of care and updating billing, based on more accurate data management.
+Linguamatics also provided on-site training to the Drexel University team, reducing the learning curve required to introduce the new technology.
+Additionally, as Niemczura stated in his interview, by using Linguamatics NLP, Drexel is improving accuracy in a far more efficient way - looking at patient trials on the research slide; and on the clinical side- delivering better quality of care and updating billing, based on more accurate data management.

 "We could do word search in Microsoft Word; but the word “erosion” by itself might not help.
 You have to structure your query to be more accurate, and exclude certain appearances of words.
 And Linguamatics is very good at that."
 Walter Niemczura, director of application development, Drexel University College of Medicine.

 Read the full interview by Mark Hagland, Editor-in-Chief of Healthcare Informatics here or contact us to discuss your medical research and patient delivery care initiatives, and learn more about the Linguamatics NLP platform.